Inna Sovsun: Kyiv School of Economics

 In September 2016, Inna Sovsun joined the team of the Kyiv School of Economics.
 As Vice President, she was responsible for the active role of KSE in promoting reforms in higher education and developed a new area of KSE activity - training of specialists in the field of public administration.
 Inna was the ideological inspirer and head of the Master's Program in Public Policy and Governance at the Kyiv School of Economics, the first group of which began her studies in October 2017.
 This educational program prepares specialists of the new formation for effective governance of the country.
 A key feature of the program is the emphasis on policy development and analytics skills that effective public managers should have.

 Ukrainian MP

-Candidate for Ukrainian Parliament Member from the “Holos” party during the 2019 parliamentary elections, № 16 on the list.
-The deputy head of the “Holos” party, a member of the political council, heads the party's program activities, and was actively involved in the 2020 local election campaign.
+Candidate for Ukrainian Parliament Member from the "Holos" party during the 2019 parliamentary elections, No. 16 on the list.
+The deputy head of the "Holos" party, a member of the political council, heads the party's program activities, and was actively involved in the 2020 local election campaign.
 Inna is a member of the Committee on Energy, Housing and Utilities Services of the Verkhovna Rada, since May 2020.

 Co-chair of the Group for Interparliamentary Relations with the Kingdom of Sweden.

 As Ukrainian MP Inna Sovsun focuses on the following: